 Admitted students who intend to enroll must confirm their intention to participate by submitting a non-refundable tuition deposit of $500.
 This fee must be paid by april 25th or within two weeks of acceptance notification and will count toward tuition payment.
 Enrollment is not guaranteed until this payment is received.

-After students have been accepted to program and paid the required tuition deposit, they are considered an enrolled participant in that program.
+After students have been accepted to the program and paid the required tuition deposit, they are considered an enrolled participant in that program.
 By making such payment they are expressing their intention to participate in the program, and acknowledge that the deposit is non-refundable.
-Tuition is due May 7th.
-If a student cancels participation between May 7th and May 15th, tuition is refundable, minus the $500 reservation deposit.
-After May 15th, tuition is non-refundable.
+Payment in full is due May 7th.
+If a student cancels participation between May 7th and May 15th, tuition and fees are refundable, minus the $500 deposit.
+After May 15th, tuition and fees are non-refundable.

 Should a program cancellation become necessary prior to the start, for reasons such as safety or under-enrollment, Barnard will refund tuition to the participants.
 Unrecoverable program expenses (e.g., airline deposits, housing fees) cannot be refunded.

 For unrecoverable expenses, you may wish to consider purchasing trip cancellation insurance that can be obtained through many travel agents or insurance companies.
 Policies vary on what triggers trip cancellation, so you should check with travel insurance providers for more details.